Walking Home For Christmas

 Need support or ideas?
 We’re here to help.
 Email [email protected] or call 07761747029.

 Simple.
 Please go to our Strength in Numbers page and follow the instructions.

-Login, navigate to your team page and you’ll see an option to share a link via email.
+Login, navigate to your team page and you'll see an option to share a link via email.
 Click the email icon, then send the email to the relevant person.
-If they are walking with you please adhere to all government guidelines and local restrictions.
-You can also add people to your team who are doing the same walk as you in a different location or at a different time so you can see your collective impact. e.g. All walking 10 miles on the 10th December at 10am.
+You can also add people to your team who are doing the same walk as you as you in a different location or at a different time so you can see your collective impact. e.g. All walking 10 miles on the 10th December at 10am.

 Yes please.
 Simply go to the sign up page.
 Thanks for coming back for more!